 Lectures and practices are held to a group of small number of students.
 Since laboratory works are carried out individually, it is advised to contact each instructor about the detail.

-Check with the teacher in charge for the program which is not specifically scheduled.
+Confirm with the instructor in charge for the program.

 Goals/Outlines: To provide students with understanding the basics of molecular mechanisms of craniofacial morphogenesis, including craniofacial malformations associated with gene mutations.